-The 3-tiered Anmon Falls is a gorgeous part of a 3-hour trek through the dense Shirakami Sanchi, a UNESCO World Natural Heritage site consisting of a forest of beech, maple, and pine trees.
+The three-tiered Anmon Falls is a gorgeous part of a three-hour trek through the dense Shirakami Sanchi area, a UNESCO World Natural Heritage site consisting of a forest of beech, maple, and pine trees.

 The trail to Anmon Falls is closed from late November to late April.